qobilidop/srcnn/README.md

 ## Installation

-Reusable general codes are kept in the `toolbox` Python package.
+A Python package `toolbox` is developed to facilitate our experiments.
 To install it, run

 ```bash
 pip install -e .